Pygmy Killer Whales: Profile and Information

 • The Pygmy Killer Whale has specific adaptive features.

-• They have been discovered to possess acute vision both in and out of water.
+• They have been discovered to possess acute vision in and out of water.

 • Their bigger size and extremely thick insulating layer enable them to maintain proper body temperature.

-• They can also feed on large prey with the aid of their large teeth.
+• They can also feed on large prey with their large teeth.

 Predators

-Their large size and aggressiveness also save them as it makes them impenetrable to several predators.
+Their large size and aggressiveness also save them, making them impenetrable to several predators.
 However, large sharks or Orca eat them sometimes.

 Reproduction

-Not enough is known of the breeding habits of these mammals.
-Males and females become sexually mature when they reach a length of 7 feet.
+Not enough is known about the breeding habits of these mammals.
+Males and females become sexually mature when they reach 7 feet.

 The calves are 32 inches long at birth.
 They are believed to breed in the summer months.
 Usually, one calf is born to each female.